On the density of sumsets: Closing remarks

 Looking at the statement of Theorem \ref{thm:range&sumsets(1)}, it is natural to ask whether assuming $A \in \mathrm{dom}(\mu)$, for some fixed quasi-density $\mu$ on $\bf H$, is sufficient to guarantee that $2A \in \mathrm{dom}(\mu)$.

-By \cite[Proposition 2.2]{HHP2019}, the answer is negative for the asymptotic density $\mathsf d$.
-On the other hand, it follows by \cite[Remark 3]{LT} that, in the classical framework of Zermelo-Fraenkel set theory with the axiom of choice, there exists a density $\mu$ on $\HHb$ such that $\mathrm{dom}(\mu)=\HHb$; hence, in this case, the answer is positive.
+By \cite[Proposition 2.2]{HHP2019}, the answer is negative for the asymptotic density $\sf d$ on $\bf N$.
+But it follows by \cite[Remark 3]{LT} that, in the classical framework of Zermelo-Fraenkel set theory with the axiom of choice, there is a density $\mu$ on $\HHb$ such that $\mathrm{dom}(\mu)=\HHb$; hence, in this case, the answer is positive.

-One can still wonder what happens with the Buck density $\mathfrak b$, especially in light of the role played by $\mathfrak b$ in the proofs of \S~\ref{sec:main-results}.
+One can still wonder what happens with the Buck density $\mathfrak b$, especially in light of the role played by $\mathfrak b$ in the proofs of Sect.~\ref{sec:main-results}.
 Again, the answer turns out to be in the negative.
 In fact, set